Avoid Reporting Pitfalls in the Canteen: EU Requirements 2025/2027

 1. Map activity codes

 Identify relevant NACE codes for your business (typically 56 for canteen operations and 68 for property management).
-This forms the basis for which taxonomy requirements apply.

 3. Connect digital sources